Tito Rabat: 2016

 Rabat moved up to the MotoGP class on a satellite Honda bike for Marc VDS.
 He recorded his first top-ten finish in Argentina with ninth place, but could not match teammate Jack Miller's performance.

 2017

-He remained with Marc VDS for 2017, managing only one top-ten finish in the final race of the season.
+Rabat remained with Marc VDS for 2017, managing only one top-ten finish in the final race of the season.
 He finished the season with 35 points in 19th position of the rider's championship.

 Esponsorama Racing (2018–2020)

 2018

 For 2018, Rabat returned again to his previous 125cc and Moto2 team Reale Avintia Racing, partnering Xavier Siméon.
 At the British Grand Prix Rabat's major crash, being hit by the crashed bike of the closely-following Franco Morbidelli at Stowe corner, was a contributing factor in the decision to cancel the race due to unsafe conditions.
 As a result of the triple fracture he sustained to his right leg, Rabat missed the remaining 7 races of the 2018 season.
 He finished the season with an identical result to the previous season – 35 points and 19th place in the riders' championship.